Salvoxia/truenas-spindown-timer/README.md

 _Monitors drive I/O and forces HDD spindown after a given idle period.
 Resistant to S.M.A.R.T. reads._

+## Disclaimer
+This is a fork [ngandrass/truenas-spindown-timer](https://github.com/ngandrass/truenas-spindown-timer) credit goes to them.
+This fork has been extended to identify ongoing S.M.A.R.T. tests and mark those drives as busy, as well as a read and write threshold of activity tolerated if the script is used as a shutdown timer.
+New arguments have been introduced to control this behavior.
+Refer to [usage](#usage).

 Disk spindown has always been an issue for various TrueNAS / FreeNAS users.
 This script utilizes `iostat` to detect I/O operations (reads, writes) on each disk.
 If a disk was neither read nor written for a given period of time, it is